 Linda says she is selective about who she shares her images with.
 “I have shared the finished product with others but only with those who would appreciate and understand the intent and purpose of producing them in the first place.
 Everyone I have shared them with has loved them and appreciated the beauty of the product, not just the model.”

 Nudity As Art

 Although our respondents share an obvious enthusiasm for posing nude, it’s important to remember that many feel its merits hold true only in an artistic context.
 And that can mean different things to different people.
 So, it’s a good idea to fully communicate your ideas, and discover boundaries, with your clients and models before a shoot.

 “To me, nude photography can be a celebration of the beauty and sexuality and sensuality of the human soul as well as the body,” says Linda.
 “However, I feel there is some sexually explicit photography taken for the purpose of graphic display only.
 To lump both in the same category is what I would consider wrong.

 “I know I’m uncomfortable with explicit nudity,” explains Yesenia.
 “I don’t need, or wish to see, that.
 I feel it’s very inappropriate, unnecessary, and disrespectful to the human body.
 I’ll say this much, never did I think I would be so comfortable posing nude for photographers.
 I think the human body, nude, should be celebrated and admired in a respectful matter.”

-If you’re interested in Boudoir Photography, Glamour, or Nude Photography, click the links below to see if any of these eBooks might interest you.
+If you’re interested in Boudoir Photography, Glamour, or Nude Photography, see the Store for eBooks that might interest you.
 Top image: Yesenia